 Amazon Web Services contains a recommended feature called balance-similar-node-groups that allows users to scope node groups across multiple availability zones, increasing availability and reducing cost.

-Runtime Kubernetes and Container Security with Spyderbat
+Monitor Kubernetes and Container at Runtime with Spyderbat

-To schedule a live demo, contact Spyderbat here.
+Schedule a personalized demo, contact Spyderbat here.